jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/HowTo.md

  - 443
 [Ports](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-protocols) required to communicate with Microsoft Azure IoT Hub.

-Finally, you will need enough storage memory to download the Docker image and create your containers.
+Finally, you will need enough storage memory to build the Docker image and create your containers.

 ### Steps to follow